Wednesday, December 31, 2008

 Hopefully next year we'll be able to enjoy the progressive holiday wine tasting featuring local restaurateurs, tour Mount Dora's festively-adorned inns, and enjoy the spirit of the holidays.

-The Mount Dora Lodging Association would like to thank everyone who contributed their time and talent in planning for this unrealized event.
+Until then, The Mount Dora Lodging Association would like to thank everyone who contributed their time and talent in planning for this unrealized event.
 A big thank you to the following ...

 The Wine Den